kirillbobyrev/pabi/README.md

 of candidates.

 Pabi strives to be **strong**.
-Ultimately, when it is strong enough it should participate in Chess.com [Computer Chess Championship] (CCCC)[^cccc] and similar tournaments.
+Ultimately, when it is strong enough it should participate in Chess.com [Computer Chess Championship] (CCCC)[^cccc] and [TCEC].
 As such, it should be tested in appropriate time formats (mainly Blitz and Rapid) that are popular in these rating lists and designed to perform well against other engines.
 Performance and good time-management are crucial for doing well under time pressure.

 ## [Developer Documentation](https://kirillbobyrev.github.io/pabi/docs/pabi/index.html)